 To be awarded an assistantship, a graduate student must have been admitted to a graduate degree program at Arkansas State.
-A graduate student whose GPA drops below 3.00 is placed on probation and is not eligible to hold a graduate assistantship.
+A graduate student whose GPA drops below 3.00 is placed on probation and is not eligible to hold a graduate assistantship, while on probation.

-The master and specialist level assistantship will have a maximum time limit of five semesters.
+Graduate assistantship renewals are set by the academic department and/or sponsoring unit subject to the maximum length set for the degree level.
+The maximum length for master and specialist level assistantships is six semesters, excluding summers.
 An exception is made for students admitted based on a bachelor's degree rather than a master's degree to the Ed.S. in Psychology and Counseling; these students will have a maximum time limit of eight semesters.
-Ed.D. and Ph.D. assistantships will have a maximum time limit of eight semesters.
+The maximum length for Ed.D. and Ph.D. assistantships is ten semesters, excluding summers.
+Students seeking to exceed the maximum length of term must petition their department for an extension.
+If a student is employed outside of their academic department, they must petition the sponsoring unit.